mindojune/speech_mi/README.md

 ## Larnell TODOs

+### Before
-Before: Please understand that there are hardcoded paths in the code.
+Please understand that there are hardcoded paths in the code.
 You will need to change them to your own paths.
-Also never remove or move any files or scripts in my paths, which are
+Also __never remove or move any files or scripts in my paths__, which are
 - `/scratch/mihalcea_owned_root/mihalcea_owned1/dojmin/speech_mi_logs/`
 - `/nfs/turbo/coe-mihalcea/dojmin/speech_mi`

+### Steps

 0. Go over the scripts briefly and get a high-level understanding of what's going on.
 `run_experiment.py` is the main script that runs the experiments so it should be your entry point.
-__Your goal__ is to be able to describe what each script and each function does at a high level.
+__Your goal__ is to be able to __describe what each script and each function does at a high level__.

 1. Get a GPU allocation (inside a screen or tmux session) with something like